oddballteam/challenges/address-book/README.md

 ### React

-Create react app is setup in the `client-react` folder, you should be able to run `npm install`, `npm start` in there.
-I haven't ejected, feel free to eject if you need to
+The react app is contained in the `client-react` folder, you should be able to run `npm install`, `npm start` in there.
+It is a bare-bones Vite + React app.

 ### Angular